 In Key Stage 1 daily phonics lessons continue and are taught in ability groups.
 Children take part in both guided and individual reading sessions and have regular story times to develop a love of reading.
 English skills are developed across the curriculum.
-Provision is made for children who require extra support through daily reading, intervention programs and differentiated class teaching.
-Regular spelling, punctuation, grammar and handwriting lessons are taught to enable pupils to develop all of the skills required within the writing curriculum and to prepare them for Key Stage 2.
+Provision is made for children who require extra support through intervention programs and differentiated class teaching.